SiebeA/Conspiracy_Siebe_Project_Specific/README.md

 - Highest f1:  ;

 **__TBD:__**
-I have to incorporate script to incorporate the wordvector + rareterm + neighboring + wordvector dimensions hyperparmaters in my gridsearch (along max features and classifier hypers)
+...

 __Info on the files within the repository:__
   - the files that are numbered are subject to be executed within an order i.e. my text classification pipeline; their respective number is their place within that order.
-Here, the baseline will be set, after the model being optimized in 3Gridsearch(preprocess-vectorizationHyperparametersettings-ClassifierHyperparamaterSettings)

-  - the files startin with 'FE'='feature_Enrichment are the core of the feature_engineering process; eventually, their output models will also be input in the TextPipeline from step 3 (GridsearchCV) onwards (to equalize their hyperparamters wit the baseline model): then the results can be compared and the Research Question(RQ)--Can the use of external data improve the performance of a text classification model for detecting conspiratorial video transcripts on a small unbalanced dataset?--can be answered, as the models includes externally derived features, by which the original features are enriched.
+  - the files startin with 'FE'='feature_Enrichment are the core of the feature_engineering process; eventually, their output models will also be input in the TextPipeline from step 3

   | __file/step__                    | __State__   | __comments__        |
 | -------------                     |:-------------:| ------      |